aceman23/OpenTranslateAI-OpenSourceWebsiteTranslator/README.md

 ## Self-Hosting LibreTranslate

-For production use, we recommend self-hosting LibreTranslate:
+For production use, we recommend self-hosting [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).
+This gives you:

+- **Full Control**: No rate limits or restrictions
+- **Better Performance**: Deploy closer to your users
+- **Enhanced Privacy**: Your data never leaves your infrastructure
+- **Cost Effective**: Free to run on your own servers

+Learn more in the [official LibreTranslate documentation](https://github.com/LibreTranslate/LibreTranslate#readme).

 ### Using Docker